sseongtaekim/sseongtaekim.github.io/index.md

 ### Recent News
 <hr>
+- Jul.
+2024 One paper got accepted to **ECCV 2024**!
+Congrats!
 - Jun.
 2024 One paper got accepted to **MICCAI 2024**!
 Congrats Hyeon Bae, Yong Hyun!
 - Jun.
 2024 One paper got accepted to **ICIP Workshop 2024**!
 Congrats Su Hyeon, Minkuk, Hyeon Bae!
 - May 2024 One paper got accepted to **ITC-CSCC 2024**!
 Congrats Abdullah, Hamza!
 - Apr.
-2024 A new research grant on Interactive Surgical Video Interpretation has been awarded from NRF (Outstanding Young Researcher Grant, 873M KRW)!
+2024 A new research grant on Interactive Surgical Video Interpretation has been awarded from NRF (Outstanding Young Researcher Grant)!
 - Feb.
 2024 Two papers (on Vision-Language Models) got accepted to **CVPR 2024**!
 Congrats Yong Hyun, Minkuk, Hyeon Bae!
 - Feb.
 2024 Enki and Yong Hyun completed their MS program and joined as PhD students!
 Congrats!
 - Feb.
 2024 Oh Sung and Ka Young joined the lab as a MS student and combined MS-PhD students!
 Welcome!